Radial01/PwnyCorral/README.md

 ## Getting Started

 Install TinyDB:  TinyDB is used to store the JSON returned from the haveibeenpwned response.
-Before strorage, Pwny Corral modifies each JSON response by adding the compromised email address to each response.
+Before strorage of the JSON, Pwny Corral modifies each JSON response by adding the compromised email address to each response.
 ```
 pip install tinydb
 ```